Roeiazran/OOP/Logic expressions/README.md

 1. ```e.toString() ```
     represnts the expression as a string: ((x & y) ^ T)
 2. ```e.getVariables()```
-    get the variables in the expression: x y
+    get the variables in the expression.
 3.1 ``` e.assign("y", e2)```
     assign's expression to variables.
 3.2 ```e.assign("y", new Val(false))```
     assing's value to variable.
 4. ```e.evaluate()```